Dunc80/vim/README.md

 # vim
-This is my vim configuration in the form of the single .vimrc file.
+This is my vim configuration
-Clone the repository into your home directory and follow the instructions at the top of the file.
+Clone the repository into your home directory then run this chmod a+x ~/vim/setup.sh && ~/vim/setup.sh